Summer EBT Playbook & Implementation Toolkit

 A comprehensive set of free resources designed to help state agencies plan for and implement a human-centered Summer EBT program.

-See additional resources to view our new implementation tools, which include best practices for administrators to build a parent self-service portal, as well as guidance to fulfill the student database requirement.
+See additional resources to view our new implementation tools, which include best practices for administrators to build a parent self-service portal, guidance to fulfill the student database requirement, and technical guidance on implementation of address validation technology.

 In 2022, Congress established Summer EBT—the first new, permanent federal food assistance program in almost 50 years.
 The authorization of Summer EBT represents a historic investment in the nutrition and well-being of the almost 30 million children who will qualify for the program.